 Advanced Placement in the Bachelor of Science in Nursing (B.S.N.)
-Program: Students who are licensed as registered nurses or who possess the equivalent credentials and who are pursuing a B.S.N. degree may challenge the 200 and 300 level courses of the nursing major.
+Program: Students who are licensed as registered nurses or who possess the equivalent credentials and who are pursuing a B.S.N. degree may challenge the 200- and 300- level courses of the nursing major.
 The mechanism for challenging the courses is a combination of testing and clinical evaluation.
 To accomplish the challenge process, the student is assigned a faculty member for structured guidance.
 Credit for Nursing 208 will be granted to Registered Nurses who are accepted into the Advanced Placement Program.
 Students must enroll in Nursing 121, Concepts of Nursing, prior to commencing the challenge process.
 The exams may be taken a maximum of two times.
 A clinical evaluation will be conducted following successful completion of the theory challenge.
 Students will receive credit for the courses upon satisfactory completion of both theory and clinical evaluation.
 Science and mathematics prerequisites must be completed before credit is granted.
 Students must have approval of the Division Chair in order to sit for the examinations.
 Interested persons should contact the Division Chair.
 There is an established fee for each of the following tests and evaluations.

-chair.
-There is an established fee for each of the following tests and evaluations.
-TEST COURSE EQUIVALENT CREDITS NLN Normal Nutrition NUR 207: Human Nutrition 2 Faculty prepared NUR 209: Health Assessment 2 NLN Care of the Client during Childbearing NUR 228: Nursing Roles with the Childbearing F Family 6 NLN Care of the Adult NUR 229: Pharmacology in Nursing and 3 NUR 308 Nursing Roles in Adult Care I and 5 NUR 319 Nursing Roles in Adult Care II 5 NLN Care of the Client with Mental Disorder NUR 318: Nursing Roles in Mental Health 5
+TEST COURSE EQUIVALENT CREDITS

+Faculty prepared NUR 209: Health Assessment 2

+NLN Care of the Client during

+Childbearing NUR 228: Nursing Roles with the Childbearing Family /

+NLN Care of the Adult NUR 229: Pharmacology in Nursing and 3

+NUR 308 Nursing Roles in Adult Care I and 5

+NUR 319 Nursing Roles in Adult Care II 5

+NLN Care of the Clientwith

+Mental Disorder NUR 318: Nursing Roles in Mental Health 5
-The above NLN tests are from the NLN Nursing Mobility Profile II.

-\One comprehensive clinical evaluation will be conducted following the successful challenge of the theory component of the above listed courses.
+The above tests are from the NLN Nursing Acceleration Challenge Exam-RN (ACE-RN).
+One comprehensive clinical evaluation will be conducted following the successful challenge of the theory component of the above listed courses.

-TEST COURSE EQUIVALENT CREDITS NLN Chemistry CHE 111-112: Principles of Chemistry for the Life Sciences I-II 8 NLN Anatomy and Physiology BIO 261-262: Human Structure and Function I-II 8 NLN Microbiology BIO 301: Microbiology for the Health Sciences 4
+TEST COURSE EQUIVALENT CREDITS NLN Chemistry CHE 111-112: Principles of Chemistry for the Life Sciences I-II 8 NLN Anatomy and Physiology BIO 261-262: Human Structure and Function I-II 8 NLN Microbiology BIO 30l: Microbiology for the Health Sciences 4